 Focus on how you FEEL when you eat, rather than what the scale says the next day.

 When you exercise, burning calories should be the furthest thing from your mind.
 Exercise because you enjoy feeling strong, energetic, flexible, and not huffing and puffing when you walk across a room.
 Enjoy the mental boost it provides for hours after, and the self-respect that comes from doing something challenging.

-Focus on quality over quantity when it comes to both exercise and food, and you will begin to crave good food and movement, which will have a longer-lasting impact on your weight (even if it is slower in coming) than a focus on “eat less, burn more.”
+Focus on quality over quantity when it comes to both exercise and food, and you will begin to crave good food and movement, which will have a longer-lasting impact on your weight than a focus on “eat less, burn more.”

 8. You are Focused on External, Not Internal Rewards

 If the focus of your weight loss is how you look, what others say or think about you, reaching a specific scale number or pant size, or any other “external” factors, this focus may be part of the problem.

 These are called “extrinsic motivators” and they are poor long term motivators.